facsimiles/inkscape/doc/building/linux.md

 ## Getting Dependencies

-For common linux-distributions (Ubuntu, Debian, Fedora) you can use [a bash-script](https://gitlab.com/inkscape/inkscape-ci-docker/-/raw/master/install_dependencies.sh?inline=false) for getting required libraries:
+For common linux-distributions (Ubuntu, Debian, Fedora, Arch and more) you can use [a bash-script](https://gitlab.com/inkscape/inkscape-ci-docker/-/raw/master/install_dependencies.sh?inline=false) for getting required libraries: